pstolarz/OneWireNg/README.md

 }
 ```

-or use `Placeholder` template to store `OneWireNg` specialized object:
+or use `Placeholder` utility template to store `OneWireNg` specialized object:

 ```cpp
 #include "OneWireNg_CurrentPlatform.h"